A practical guide to Zendesk manage and organize macros by category

 To set up your new structure, you just need to edit each macro's title to follow this format: "Category::Subcategory::Macro Name".

-For example, if you have a macro called "Return Policy Info," you'd just rename it to "Orders::Returns::Return Policy Info".
+For example, if you have a macro called "Return Policy Info," you'd simply rename it to "Orders::Returns::Return Policy Info".
 Now, when an agent opens their macro list, they'll see a clickable "Orders" category, which then opens up to reveal the "Returns" subcategory with the macro inside.
-Simple as that.
+It’s an elegant solution built right into the platform.

 Step 4: Add more levels if you really need them

-For teams with a ton of macros or more complex support, you can create even deeper layers of organization.
-The double-colon method works for multiple levels, so you can get as specific as you want.
+For enterprise-grade teams with a large volume of macros, you can create even deeper layers of organization.
+The double-colon method works for multiple levels, giving you the flexibility to get as specific as you need.

 You could, for instance, structure a macro title like this: "Orders::Returns::Damaged Item::Request Photo".